TO_DATE

 );

-The example below shows how the year is adjusted to be nearest to 2020 because YYY
+The following code example shows how the year is adjusted to be nearest to 2020 because YYY

-was used to match a less than four digit number.
+was used to match a number that contains less than four digits.
 To receive the exact year '180'

 use YYYY